Severance pay for employees on permanent contracts

 If you have received a higher amount, the exemption shall be limited to one of the following amounts:

-• 2 times the amount of gross compensation you received in the year preceding your dismissal
+• 2 times the amount of gross remuneration you received in the year preceding your dismissal

 • Half of the severance pay you received.